harshdonga/Fabric-Supply-Chain/README.md

 # Fabric-Supply-Chain
-Say no to counterfiet products!
+Say no to counterfeit products!